kubernetes/enhancements/keps/sig-node/2727-grpc-probe/README.md

 This will result in the use of gRPC (using HTTP/2 over TLS) to use the standard healthcheck service to determine the health of the container.
-As spec'd, the `kublet` probe will not allow use of client certificates nor verify the certificate on the container.
+As spec'd, the `kubelet` probe will not allow use of client certificates nor verify the certificate on the container.
 We do not support other protocols for the time being (unencrypted HTTP/2, QUIC).

+Note that `readinessProbe.grpc.service` may be confusing, some
+alternatives:

+- `serviceName`
+- `healthCheckServiceName`
+- `grpcService`
+- `grpcServiceName`

 These options can be added in Beta with user feedback.